Michael-JB/bm25/README.md

 #### Language

-By default, this crate tokenizes text in English.
-If you are working with a different language, you can set the embedder language mode.
+By default, the embedder uses an English `DefaultTokenizer`.
+If you are working with a different language, you can configure the embedder to tokenize accordingly.

 ```rust
 use bm25::{Embedder, EmbedderBuilder, Language};